yene/nupnp/README.md

 - [ ] Do I need to use an in memory database?
 - [ ] Tests
 - [ ] sanitize input
+- [ ] sort devices by date added
+- [ ] return success message "device added, visit https://nupnp.com"
+- [ ] if id is missing, generate uuid
+- [ ] Add support for port parameter

 ## Security
 Never allow another IP address to access the data.
-Don't store the data.
+Remove the entries after 24h.

 ## Notes
 Users should not use this service directly, they should not bookmark it.
 But they will...